denten-books/plain-text/5-surface.md

 Finally, the appearance of Cathode Ray Tube (CRT) displays in the late 1960s restored a measure of legibility lost to magnetic storage media.
-The sign reemerged on the screen.
+The sign reemerged on screen.
 Crucially, it now framed a simulacrum of archived inscription.
 Typing a word on keyboard produced one sort of a structure on tape or disk and another on screen.
 The two relate contingently, without necessary equivalence.
 The lay reader has no means to ensure the